fluid-project/infusion-docs/src/documents/CoreAPI.md

 ### fluid.doLog([arg1, ... argn])

-The actual implementation to which `fluid.log` messages and other logging generated by the system.
+The actual implementation to which `fluid.log` messages and other logging generated by the system are dispatched.
 Implemented to forward to `console.debug` and `console.log` but may be monkey-patched by clients who require an alternative implementation.

 ### fluid.fail([arg1, ... argn])